 As the “Gloriana Cup” was now an international trophy, it was decided to revive the historical World Broadsword Championship, with the trophy as the Prize.

-The next competition will be hosted by the Stoccata School of Defence, and held in conjunction with the St Ives Medieval Faire on the 23rd and 24th of September, 2017.
+The next competition will be hosted by the Stoccata School of Defence, and held in conjunction with the Australasian Western Martial Arts Conference on June 9,10 & 11, 2018.